DrWebDeveloper/signfo/README.md

 docker run --name docuseal -p 3000:3000 -v.:/data docuseal/docuseal
 ```

-By default DocuSeal docker container uses an SQLite database to store data and configurations.
+By default Signfo docker container uses an SQLite database to store data and configurations.
 Alternatively, it is possible use PostgreSQL or MySQL databases by specifying the `DATABASE_URL` env variable.

 #### Docker Compose